Adityakushwaha2006/AdityaKushwaha2006.github.io/README.md

-# Sneha Maurya's Portfolio Website
+# Aditya Kushwaha's Portfolio Website

 Welcome to my portfolio website repository!
 This website showcases my work, experience, and projects in Data Science and Machine Learning.